 MOVE IN DATES:

-Residence halls open to all students at 12:00pm.
+Residence halls are open on Saturday, January 11 to all students.